 Subscribe to our newsletter in German or French!

-Small but powerful!
-This is the motto of our new blog post by hydropower expert Cécile Alligné-Münch from the HES-SO Valais-Wallis.
-She writes about the importance and potential of small hydropower in Switzerland nowadays and in the future.
+Did you know that the reservoirs in Switzerland produced 13.7 percent less electricity in 2016 than in the previous year?
+Read our new blog post by Manfred Stähli from the Swiss Federal Research Institute WSL to learn more about these weather-dependent fluctuations in hydropower production.
 The post is available in English, German, and French.
-Feel free to share it on Facebook, Twitter & Co. and recommend our blog to interested people.
-February 2017
+Feel free to share it on Facebook, Twitter & Co. and to recommend our blog to interested people.
+June 2017

 Joint Activity kicked off

 On 29 and 30 May 2017, modelling teams from all eight SCCERs convened at Kloster Kappel to officially start the Joint Activity Scenarios & Modelling (JA-S&M).
 The objective of JA-S&M is to generate robust scenarios for the realization of the Energy Strategy 2050.
 It will give answers to a number of relevant questions: Which will be the key technical elements of the energy system in 2050?
 How can the development be guided by policy measures?
 What is the impact on the Swiss economy as a whole, and on the Swiss citizens?
 Two work streams have been started, namely (1) a harmonization and efficient exchange of scenario input data (e.g. costs, time series of production and consumption), and (2) the definition of a first set of scenarios to be used by the various modelling teams.
 The mid-term target is to have first results by spring 2018, and to share and discuss these at a national scenario benchmarking workshop.
 May 2017

 Swiss wish for a renewable energy future